Chobe National Park

 Papyrus reeds, jackal berry and sausage trees leading to open savanna grasslands sets the scene for an area that is particularly rich in birdlife.

-The birdlife is diverse, with plenty opportunities to see pelicans, egrets, herons and African skimmers.
+The birdlife is diverse, with plenty opportunities to see-

-The wildlife is plentiful, especially in the late dry winter months of September to October.
+The wildlife here is plentiful, especially in the late dry winter months of September to October.

 This is when big concentrations of elephant and buffaloes return from Savute to congregate along the river.